todd-herbert/heltec-eink-modules/docs/README.md

 |   HTE029A1                |   2.9&nbsp;Inch&nbsp;E-ink&nbsp;Display&nbsp;V2   |   Black, White        |   Yes             |   296 x 128

 <sup>1</sup> Closest match.
 No official information available. <br />
 <sup>2</sup> Heltec claim fastmode is supported, however the code they provide appears incorrect.
-The panel is not pre-programmed with the neccesary settings.
+The panel is not pre-programmed with the necessary settings.
 Relevant settings do not appear to be available online.
 Further investigation required.

 ## Identifying your display
 #### 1. Upload the `identify_display` example sketch to your Arduino.
-With your display connected [through a level shifter](#wiring), press the reset button to test diffirent models.
+With your display connected [through a level shifter](#wiring), press the reset button to test different models.

 *or*